OliverB21/blog/_posts/2024-06-01-shinyhunters-week-of-breaches.md

 Thanks for reading

 ## *Update - 03/06/2024*
 Snowflake have created a [blog post](https://community.snowflake.com/s/question/0D5VI00000Emyl00AB/detecting-and-preventing-unauthorized-user-access) effectively denying responsibility for the attack.
-In short, they are suggesting that they haven't been directly attacked, and the reason for the breaches was from that customers with Multi Factor Authentication (MFA) disabled were being targeted, with the help of credentials that have been stolen in previous, unrelated breaches.
+In short, they are suggesting that they haven't been directly attacked, and that the breaches were caused by customers not having Multi Factor Authentication (MFA) enabled.
+This has lead to unauthorised access to their accounts with the help of credentials that have been stolen in previous, unrelated breaches.

 It's still unclear what we are looking, but there are a few possibilities of what has happened: